Gamepad Tester

 If your controller is acting up or you just want to make sure everything is working before a big gaming session, a gamepad tester is exactly what you need.
 This free online tool lets you check your controller’s buttons, joysticks, triggers, vibration, and more, all from your browser without installing anything.

-What Is a Gamepad Tester?
+What is a Gamepad Tester checker?

 A gamepad tester is a free browser-based tool that checks every input on your game controller in real time.
 It works with most popular controllers, including PS5 DualSense, PS4 DualShock, PS3, Xbox One, Xbox Series X/S, Nintendo Switch Pro, and generic PC gamepads.